goinfinite/os/README.md

 If you add a new env var that is required to run the apis, please add it to the `src/presentation/cli/checkEnvs.go` file.

-When running in production, the `/speedia/.env` file is only used if the environment variables weren't set in the system.
+When running in production, the `/infinite/.env` file is only used if the environment variables weren't set in the system.

 ### Unit Testing

-Speedia OS commands can harm your system, so it's important to run the unit tests in a proper container:
+Infinite OS commands can harm your system, so it's important to run the unit tests in a proper container:

 ```
 podman build -t os-unit-test:latest -f Containerfile.test .